Fahmifc123/Sentiment-Analysis-Online-Lectures-in-Indonesia/README.md

 </p>

 <p align = "justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; From the picture above, model accuracy on test data (there are 4740 data) is very good which is around 91%.
 Can be seen on confusion matrix, the model can predict 2455 negative sentiments, 334 neutral sentiments and 1527 positive sentiments correctly.
-In the below picture there are some tweets with the sentiment polarity.
+In the table below, there are some tweets with the sentiment polarity.
 </p>

 <p align="center">
+ Sentiment analysis results on test data
  <img src="images/results on test data.png" />
  <br></br>
- Sentiment analysis results on test data
 </p>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------